-Our last ride is nothing short of spectacular as we slice down one-way roads all the way to Nice.
+Our last ride is nothing short of spectacular as we follow one-way roads all the way to Nice, but one more col stands between us and our celebrations: the Col de Turini.
 It’s easy to understand why pro riders flock here in droves—the city’s mountainous backyard makes a perfect training ground, and luxurious recovery is within easy reach.
 Take a victory lap around the harbor, have champagne on the beach, and check into our sea-view hotel.
 The afternoon is all yours: spend it blissed out on the beach or weaving through the bustling port before we celebrate our last evening like champions.
 Our journey across the Alps has earned us a platter of fresh fish, veggies, pasta, and olive oil—a culinary reflection of all the ground we’ve covered along the way.

 Meals: Breakfast / Lunch / Dinner

 Accomplished: 58 miles / 94 km, elevation gain: 6,235 feet / 1,901 meters